home-assistant/home-assistant.io/source/_components/yessssms.markdown

 ---
 title: "Yesss SMS"
-description: "Instructions on how to add user notifications to Home Assistant."
+description: "Instructions on how to add Yesss-SMS notifications to Home Assistant."
 logo: yesssat.png
 ha_category:
   - Notifications